ibm-cloud-docs/storage-scale/creating-workspace.md

 {: #next-steps-create-api}
 {: api}

-After you have successfully created a workspace, you can begin [Generating a plan](/docs/storage-scale?topic=storage-scale-generate-plan&interface=api) to validate all of the configuration properties.
+After creating the workspace, you can begin [Generating a plan](/docs/storage-scale?topic=storage-scale-generate-plan&interface=api) to validate all the configuration properties.